Energy-Pathways-Group/GLOceanKit/docs/classes/wvgeometrydoublyperiodic/index.md

 + Initialization
   + [`WVGeometryDoublyPeriodic`](/classes/wvgeometrydoublyperiodic/wvgeometrydoublyperiodic.html) create a geometry for a  doubly periodic domain
 + Utility function
-  + [`degreesOfFreedomForComplexMatrix`](/classes/wvgeometrydoublyperiodic/degreesoffreedomforcomplexmatrix.html) a matrix of linear indices of the conjugate
+  + [`degreesOfFreedomForComplexMatrix`](/classes/wvgeometrydoublyperiodic/degreesoffreedomforcomplexmatrix.html) a matrix with the number of degrees-of-freedom at each entry
-  + [`degreesOfFreedomForRealMatrix`](/classes/wvgeometrydoublyperiodic/degreesoffreedomforrealmatrix.html) a matrix of linear indices of the conjugate
+  + [`degreesOfFreedomForRealMatrix`](/classes/wvgeometrydoublyperiodic/degreesoffreedomforrealmatrix.html) a matrix with the number of degrees-of-freedom at each entry
   + [`indicesOfFourierConjugates`](/classes/wvgeometrydoublyperiodic/indicesoffourierconjugates.html) a matrix of linear indices of the conjugate
   + [`isHermitian`](/classes/wvgeometrydoublyperiodic/ishermitian.html) Check if the matrix is Hermitian.
 Report errors.
-  + [`maskForConjugateFourierCoefficients`](/classes/wvgeometrydoublyperiodic/maskforconjugatefouriercoefficients.html) a matrix of linear indices of the conjugate
   + [`setConjugateToUnity`](/classes/wvgeometrydoublyperiodic/setconjugatetounity.html) set the conjugate of the wavenumber (iK,iL) to 1
 + Operations
   + Differentiation